Art Curriculum Leader: Mrs A Corlett

 The children can integrate new knowledge into larger concepts.

 The intended impact of the Art Curriculum is that the majority of children in each year group are working at or above the expected level for their age.
-(At the end of each unit, the teacher will carry out assessment linked to the progression in skills document)

 are inspired by the Art Curriculum and want to learn more.